 In Georgia, workers are required to notify their employers of any work-related sicknesses or injuries as soon as they happen.
 The same applies to workers who discover their injury or illness a few days after the sickness or injury-causing incident.

 While you might have thirty days to report your injury or sickness, we generally recommend that you report it immediately after it occurs.
-Doing so will increase your chances of receiving full compensation for damages sustained as it’s easier to gather the evidence needed to support your claim then rather than later.
+Doing so will increase your chances of receiving full compensation for damages sustained as it’s easier to gather the evidence needed to support your claim rather than later.

 Who Do I Report My Workplace Injury to?